Skemp45/WP-RPints/README.md

 - Easy shortcode inclusion

-callable by the use of shortcode.
+Callable by the use of shortcode.

 ```
 [RPints API_KEY="YOURKEY" API_Secret="YOURSECRET" Page="FOR TESTING BUT PAGE NAME"]